 Still did not find the answer to your answers about turquoise value?
 Find frequently asked questions in the section below:

 FAQ: What Is The White Buffalo Turquoise Value?

 The White Buffalo Turquoise is a trading name.
-This material is composed of calcite mineral, but is called so because it is mined along with turquoise.
+This material is composed of calcite mineral but is called so because it is mined along with turquoise.
 The only mine known is in the Dry Creek Mine, Nevada.
-The 1,75 inches White Buffalo Turquoise cabochon, mounted in silver, cost 200$.
+The 1,75-inch White Buffalo Turquoise cabochon, mounted in silver, cost 200$.

 FAQ: What Is The Value of Raw Turquoise?

 Depending on the quality of turquoise, the price for raw material ranges from $1-10 per carat, which means $5-50 per gram.
 Buying raw turquoise will keep you safe from any fakes, simulants, and treatments, as finding a real untreated turquoise is quite challenging now.